Naheuldark/MyProjects/README.md

 This project is a video game made from scratch using OpenGL and C++.
 It implements the shaders in GLSL, the whole rendering using OpenGL and the physics motor.

+### 3D Multiview Modeling software
+On-going project coded in C++ and OpenGL.
+It implements a 3D multiview modeler (cf README file in the dedicated directory).

 ## Numerical modeling